Second-to-Top Term of \hat{HFK} of Closed 3-Braids: Computing Maslov Grading of the Top Term

 \section{Computing Maslov Grading of the Top Term}

-In [6], Ni has showed that the top term of $\hat{HFK}$ of the closure of $w$ has rank 1 except when $w$ is empty or $w$ is of type $P,$ $w$ (up to conjugation) starts with $a_1$ and ends with $a_3$.
+In [8], Ni has shown that the top term of $\widehat{HFK}$ of $cl(w)$ has rank 1 except when (i) $w$ is 0; (2) $w$ (or $w^{-1}$) is of type $P,$ and (up to conjugation) either starts with $a_1$ and ends with $a_3$ or is a power of $a_1$.
 However, to compute the second-to-top term, we must not only know the rank of the top term but also know the explicit Maslov grading.
-The following lemmas describe the top term explicitly as a graded module. \begin{lemma}Suppose $w=\alpha^d P$ is a word in Xu's form, $d>0,$ $L$ is the closure of $w.$ Then $\hat{HFK}(L,g(L))\cong\mathbb{F}[0]$. \end{lemma} \begin{proof} We proof by induction on the length of $P.$ When the length $l(P)=0,$ $L$ is the closure of $\alpha^k$ and hence is a torus link; thus $\hat{HFK}(L,g(L))\cong\mathbb{F}[0]$.
+To describe the top term explicitly as a graded group, we need the following lemma: \begin{lemma} Consider a skein triple $L_0,L_-,L_+.$ We have